Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Code Privacy Phase

 SSE~\cite{praticalsearchable} is a cryptographic technique that allows a client to securely store and query a database in an untrusted remote server.
-In common between most approaches is the dependence on an inverted index~\cite{curtmola2006searchable}, a data structure representing the data in the form of \texttt{<key\_ind,value\_ind>} entries, where keywords (stored in \texttt{key\_ind}) map the documents in which they appear (stored in \texttt{value\_ind}), thus allowing queries to be performed in time sub-linear with the database size.
-Each time a new keyword appears in a document, a new entry is added to the index, representing that occurrence and linking the keyword to the document.
-The index is queried for keywords and returns the documents in which they appear.
+In common among most approaches is the dependence on an inverted index~\cite{curtmola2006searchable}, thus allowing queries to be performed in time sub-linear with the database size.

-The index is usually encrypted using a combination of two encryption schemes, a deterministic (\textit{DET} for short) and a probabilistic/randomized (\textit{RND}).
-In a \textit{DET} scheme, encrypting a message several times with the same cryptographic key will always produce the same ciphertext.
-Such a scheme is usually not considered secure since it leaks repetitions, but it has an interesting feature: \textit{equality-testing} (i.e., tests whether two ciphertexts are equal), which permits computations in the encrypted domain.
-In practice, there are many ways to build \textit{DET} schemes, such as using a Message Authentication Code (MAC).
-In contrast, a \textit{RND} scheme will always produce different ciphertexts, even when encrypting a message multiple times with the same cryptographic key.
-This more secure scheme can be used to protect data, but it does not allow any computation in the encrypted domain.
-In practice, symmetric encryption algorithms underlie \textit{RND} schemes, such as the Advanced Encryption Standard (AES).
+The index is usually encrypted using a combination of two encryption schemes, a deterministic (\emph{DET}) and a probabilistic/randomised (\emph{RND}).
+In a \emph{DET} scheme, encrypting a message several times with the same cryptographic key will always produce the same ciphertext.
+Such a scheme is usually not considered secure since it leaks repetitions, unless the plaintext domain is unique (i.e., it holds no repetitions).
+Nonetheless, it supports an interesting feature: \emph{equality-testing} in the encrypted domain, i.e., testing whether two DET encryptions are equal.
+In practice, there are many ways to build DET schemes, such as using a secure block cipher with fixed IVs or using a Hash-based Message Authentication Code (HMAC) (even though HMACs do not hold a decryption function, they can still be used to implement DET if decryption is not necessary).
+In contrast, an \emph{RND} scheme will always produce different ciphertexts, even when encrypting a message multiple times with the same cryptographic key.
+This more secure scheme can be used to protect data, but it does not allow any computation in the encrypted domain. \emph{RND} can be implemented by using a block cipher with random IVs, such as AES-CBC~\cite{modern_crypto}.